Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 1. Base subscription — a fixed monthly or annual fee that grants platform access and covers a defined usage allowance.
 This is the revenue floor.
 It gives finance teams a predictable number to plan around and gives customers a known monthly commitment.

 2. Included usage allowance — the amount of consumption covered by the base fee.
-Setting this threshold is the key design decision: too high and you leave money on the table; too low and customers hit overages constantly, creating friction and frustration.
+Setting this threshold is the critical design decision: too high and you leave expansion revenue on the table; too low and customers hit overages constantly, generating friction and support load.

 3. Metered overage — per-unit charges that apply once the customer exceeds the included allowance.
 This is where usage-driven expansion revenue comes from, without requiring a sales conversation.